scorpiocavalier/shoe-store/README.md

       * [DONE] Shoe Size
       * [DONE] Description
     * [DONE] A Cancel button with an action to navigate back to the shoe list screen
-    * [ 3 ] A Save button with an action to navigate back to the shoe list screen and add a new Shoe to the Shoe View Model
+    * [ 2 ] A Save button with an action to navigate back to the shoe list screen and add a new Shoe to the Shoe View Model

-12. [  4  ] Make sure you can’t go back to onboarding screens
+12. [DONE] Make sure you can’t go back to onboarding screens

-13. [  5  ] In the Shoe List screen:
+13. [  1  ] In the Shoe List screen:

-    * [  5  ] Use an Activity level ViewModel to hold a list of Shoes (use by activityViewModels)
+    * [DONE] Use an Activity level ViewModel to hold a list of Shoes (use by activityViewModels)
-    * [  5  ] Observe the shoes variable from the ViewModel
+    * [  1  ] Observe the shoes variable from the ViewModel
-    * [  5  ] Use DataBindingUtil to inflate the shoe_list layout
+    * [  1  ] Use DataBindingUtil to inflate the shoe_list layout
-    * [  5  ] Add a new layout item into the scrollview for each shoe.
+    * [  1  ] Add a new layout item into the scrollview for each shoe.